day8/re-frame/examples/simple/README.md

 1. Check out the re-frame repo
 2. Get a command line
 3. `cd` to the root of this sub project (where this README exists)
-4. run "`lein do clean, shadow watch client`"  to compile the app and start up shadow-cljs hot-reloading,
+4. Run "`lein do clean, shadow watch client`"  to compile the app and start up shadow-cljs hot-reloading
+5. Wait for the compile to finish.
+At a minumum, that might take 15 seconds.
+But it can take more like 60 seconds if you are new to ClojureScript and various caches are empty.
+Eventually you should see `[:client] Build Completed (... stats ...)`
-5. open `http://localhost:8280/example.html` to see the app
+6. Open `http://localhost:8280/example.html` to see the app

 While step 4 is running, any changes you make to the ClojureScript source files (in `src`) will be re-compiled and reflected in the running